-1. To participate, each laboratory must complete the Application Form on-line, available on the EURL-FV Web page, before the deadline stipulated on the Calendar.
+1. To participate, each laboratory must complete the Application Form on-line, whose link is available on the EURL-FV Web page, before the deadline stipulated on the Calendar.
 It is recommended that laboratories download the Target Pesticide List from this web site.
 Laboratories should carefully read the Target Pesticide List, where the Minimum Required Reporting Limits (MRRLs) are given.
-The MRRLs do not always correspond with the EU MRLs set for lemons.
+The MRRLs do not always correspond with the EU MRLs set for onion.